merenlab/anvio.org/_posts/2023-10-15-fmt-mag-metabolism.md

 In the case of mucin degradation, the enzymes that break up mucin (by destroying the gylcosidic bonds between the mucin molecules) are called Glycoside hydrolases (GHs).
 Several GHs work sequentially to degrade the different parts of mucin glycans ([Bell and Juge 2020](https://doi.org/10.1093/glycob/cwaa097), [Tailford 2015](https://www.frontiersin.org/articles/10.3389/fgene.2015.00081/full)).
 In _A. muciniphila_, several of these enzymes have already been characterized through biochemical methods ([Derrien 2007](https://www.proquest.com/openview/6a566a24e19814c28d9d413e877b2618/1?cbl=2026366&diss=y&pq-origsite=gscholar&parentSessionId=O1DpssTMOgvTUrVO8PcgOwxMr839IcOJSQw%2FeyQlr2o%3D)), but information on the specific genes that are involved is a bit hard to find.
 In a recent analysis using transposon mutant libraries, it was discovered that genes important for the mucin degradation phenogype include those encoding a sialidase (GH33), a fucosidase (GH95), an outer membrane-associated endo O-glycanase (GH16), a β-galactosidase (GH2), an α-N-acetylglucosaminidase (GH89), an α-amylase (GH13), a galactosidase (GH43) and a β-hexosaminidase (GH20) ([Davey et al. 2023](https://doi.org/10.1038/s41564-023-01407-w)).
 The classification of each of those enzymes, as defined by [the CAZy database](http://www.cazy.org/Glycoside-Hydrolases.html), is given in parentheses in that list.

 If we look for genes that are annotated with those enzyme names, then we should be able to manually reconstruct the mucin degradation pathway in our _A. muciniphila_ genome.
 We've been working with KOfam annotations so far, and `anvi-estimate-metabolism` can give us some quick info on the KOfam annotations in our genome, so let's see if we can find some of these enzyme families in the KEGG Orthology database.
+While we are at it, we can also check for links to these families in other databases.
 Here is what I got:

 |**GH annotation**|**CAZy class**|**Matching KO(s)**|**Accessions from other databases**|
 |:---|:---|:---|:---|